pH200/cycle-react/README.md

 you get a ReactClass but without writing a class definition.
 The point is that ReactClass **is** a function indeed and it should always be used as a function object, because you don't `new`, `extends` or `this` to access properties.
-In fact, we don't want you to that.
+In fact, we don't want you to do that.

 Apps written in cycle-react are `this`-less.
 You won't find a single `this` in the examples.